A story about democracy, human rights, and what it means to stand up for your values in America today.

-It grew into the largest one-day protest in American history.
+It was the largest one-day protest in American history.

-additional 2017 festival dates will be announced as available – subscribe for updates
+additional screenings will be announced as available – subscribe for updates